Kauto/animationvideo/README.md

   //   output = {
   //     canvas: null,  // the canvas object
   //     context: null, // the context2d of the canvas
-  //     w: 0,          // the width of the canvas
+  //     width: 0,      // the width of the canvas
-  //     h: 0,          // the height of the canvas
+  //     height: 0,     // the height of the canvas
   //     ratio: 1       // the ratio between width and height
   //   }
   // - scene is the scene object this object is running in